Divinelink/scenepeek-android/README.md

 ## Getting Started

-If you've found this repository for the first time, welcome!
+Welcome!
 The application uses an MVVM architecture which you can read about [here](documentation/Architecture.md).
-You can also find some screenshots defining the Aesthetics & UI of the application [here](documentation/Screenshots.md)

-The [documentation folder](documentation) can also serve as a guide to getting familiar with this project.
-This can help build an understanding before you join a live stream - but if you have any questions, just ask in chat.
+## Unit Tests

+This application is built with a thorough suite of unit tests to ensure that all functionality is working as intended.
+These tests are run automatically with every build, and are a crucial part of our development process.
+They help us catch and fix bugs early on, and ensure that new changes don't break existing functionality.
+By using unit tests, we can have confidence that the app is working as expected, and that it will continue to work correctly as we make updates and improvements over time.

 ## Hiding Sensitive Information